wp-plugins/wcp-contact-form/readme.txt

 To change user notifications, go to menu "Contact Form" > "Settings" > "Notifications" tab > "User Notifications" section.
 Following options are available:

-* **User Email Field** - option allows to set default field for user notification if you use more than one email field in the contact form;
 * **Subject** - option allows to set default subject of user notification message;
 * **Message** - option allows to set default text of user notification message.
 * **Disable User Notifications** - option allows to disable notifications for successful form submission.

+= How can I set notifications variables for Email and User Name, if I use a custom set of the fields? =

+To change user notifications, go to menu "Contact Form" > "Settings" > "Notifications" tab > "General Settings" section.
+If you use a custom set of the fields, you need to define manually following variables for properly work of the email notifications to users:

+* **User Email Field** - option allows to set default field for user notification if you use more than one email field in the contact form;
+* **User Name Field** - option allows to set default field for {$user_name} variable in the contact form;

 = How can I export data to CSV =